Search This Blog

 PICTURE your way to understand Program Manager responsibilities

-Frequently, people keep asking what is the role and responsibility of a project or program manager.
+Frequently, people keep asking what the role and responsibility of a project or program manager is.
 While the project manager focuses on generating the outcomes contributing to the benefits for the organization, the program manager focuses on integrating the benefits towards the strategic value.
 Therefore, both the project and program manager should understand the strategic focus of their role in tailoring their responsibilities.

 As the program manager is also held accountable for the operations as part of the benefit management, the primary value the program manager offers is their readiness to adopt strategies to optimize the delivery of benefits to the performing or sponsoring organizations.